Frequently Asked Questions...

 Does Hands On Orlando serve people who are court-ordered to perform “community service?”

 How does HOO come up with project ideas?

-We proactively contact and visit non-profit organizations to see how we can help.
-Organizations can always call us for assistance.
+We contact and visit non-profit organizations to see how we can help them.
+Organizations also call us for assistance.

-No. We encourage everyone to volunteer because it is the right thing to do in a civil society.
-Unfortunately, the court system has defined “community service” as a punishment.
+No. The court system has defined “community service” as a punishment.

 Does HOO set the minimum age of participation for volunteers?

-No. The minimum age is set by the agencies that benefit from our work.
+Minimum age is set by the agencies that benefit from our projects and vary by project.
 Factors include liability, work quality and quantity.
-However, all Hands On Orlando projects must welcome youth and adults.
+All projects welcome youth and adults.